 Knotweed Management Plan RE: Old Greenfield Rd – See highway department liaison report.

 ARPA Funding Requests – The promised second quote for repair of the Village Information Center foundation had not been received and it was felt that time was running out to get the repairs done this fall.
-A motion was made by Andrew to award the bid for repair of the Village Information Center foundation to Deane Concrete and Excavating for the price of $2,750 This was seconded by Tricia.
+A motion was made by Andrew to award the bid for repair of the Village Information Center foundation to Deane Concrete and Excavating for the price of $2,750.
+This was seconded by Tricia.
 Roll call vote: Rick – yes; Andrew – yes; Tricia – yes.
 Motion passed 3-0-0.
 One quote had been received for the clapboard repair and window replacement for the information center.
 A motion was put forth by Andrew to accept the bid of Donelson Builders for $7,800, provided no other reasonable quotes are received by Friday, October 25.
 This was seconded by Tricia.
 Roll call vote: Rick – yes; Andrew – yes; Tricia – yes.
 Motion passed 3-0-0.

 It was decided that the pothole observation deck needed only minor repair and that ARPA funds would not be needed for that.
 Andrew advocated for $35,000 of ARPA funds to be used to finish the pocket park.
 Tricia suggested that a playground structure might be a good thing to have at the park.
 Rick said the lease did not allow a playground.
 Andrew said a garden and landscape plan was available and had been reviewed by the Board last year.